mlang/bmc/README.txt

 features well tested accessibility since a few years now.
 GTK is actually also ported to Microsoft Windows, but it is not accessible on that platform.
 We are aiming to support as many users as possible, so we do have to plan/provide a port to MS Windows.
-Some way come up with wxWindows as a possible candidate since it features a GUI toolkit for Linux and Windows with the same API on the different systems.
+Some may come up with wxWindows as a possible candidate since it features a GUI toolkit for Linux and Windows with the same API on the different systems.
 Unfortuantely, the accessibility of wxWindows is not equally accessible on both platform (tested around 2009).

-It looks like we will have to solve this "the hard way": Implement natively accessible interfaces for both platforms separately: On for GTK on Linux and one for MFC (or whatever is best for C++) on Windows.
+It looks like we will have to solve this "the hard way": Implement natively accessible interfaces for both platforms separately: One for GTK on Linux and one for MFC (or whatever is best for C++) on Windows.

 To avoid substantial different behaviour on the two platforms, it might be